 About Gary Rea

-Gary Rea is one half of the duo Land of Color, a songwriter, worship leader and a Christian Artist from South Africa.
-From a very young age he has been leading worship and writing songs; and this calling has led him to many different parts of the world.
-After graduating from Bible college in Cape Town, Gary toured extensively with his band, Peculiar People, and in 2003 they signed a recording contract with Maranatha Music in California, which is what brought them to the U.S. After his time with the band, Gary served as a worship pastor at Heritage Christian Fellowship in San Clemente, California, for eight years while continuing to do itinerate worship leading in other parts of the country.
+Gary Rea is one half of the duo Land of Color, a songwriter, worship leader and a worship recording artist from South Africa.
+From a very young age, he has been leading worship and writing songs; and this calling has led him to many different parts of the world.
+After graduating from Bible college in Cape Town, Gary toured extensively with his band, Peculiar People; and in 2003 they signed a record deal with Maranatha Music in California, which is what brought them to the USA.
+After his time with the band, Gary served as a worship pastor at Heritage Christian Fellowship in San Clemente, California for eight years, while continuing to do itinerate worship leading in other parts of the country.

-In 2015, Gary met singer-songwriter, Thomas Ewing, and then started a band called HOLY MNTN.
+In 2015, Gary met singer-songwriter, Thomas Ewing, and they started a band (HOLY MNTN).
 The duo released an album titled, Many Lands in 2017 and signed a record deal with Remade Records (an imprint of Provident Music), changed their name to Land of Color and started touring with Tenth Avenue North.
 Their songs have a unique sound that is a blend of African rhythms, singable melodies, and tight harmonies with lyrics that are faith-based and worshipful.

 In 2020, Gary and his family moved back to California; and Gary is now once again serving as Worship Pastor at Heritage Christian Fellowship in San Clemente, while continuing to write and record music for Land of Color.
 When he is not traveling, writing songs or recording music, Gary loves to spend time with his wife, Kerry, and their four kids.